Novated Lease Basics

 Lease Structure and Options

 The estimated value of the vehicle at lease end, set by ATO guidelines.
-It's payable if you wish to purchase the car.
+It's payable if you wish to purchase the car and it's subject to GST.

-Yes, but expect penalties.
+Yes, but expect fees and penalties.
 Check your lease agreement for specifics.

 End of Lease and Employment Changes

 You become responsible for payments.
-You may transfer the lease to a new employer.
+You may transfer the lease to a new employer or convert it to a finance lease.

-You can often transfer it to a new employer or make direct payments.
+You can often transfer it to a new employer or convert it to a finance lease make direct payments.

 Vehicle Choices and Add-ons